RM1213-ARM/LAB2-Trading-Lab/network/network-design.md

 ---

 ## 🔁 Communication Flow
-The following steps describe how requests traverse the network.
+This section describes how the application request (e.g. `GET /api/trades`) traverses the network infrastructure.

 1. User connects to the Web Server (Nginx)
 2. Nginx sends API request to Router VM (Default Gateway)